-“Our second Marseille PoP delivers on our customers’ diverse and growing need for connectivity to an unparalleled selection of connected data centres and buildings,” comments Tim Passingham, vice president, Wholesale at Colt.
+“Our second Marseille PoP delivers on our customers' diverse and growing need for connectivity to an unparalleled selection of connected data centers and buildings,” comments Tim Passingham, vice president, Wholesale at Colt.

 Passingham says that Marseille is an important landing station for many key subsea cables and makes it a gateway to and from Africa, Middle East and Asia Pacific.